sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 Notes:
 * Don't type the `>>>`. (`>>>` is to Python as `$` is to bash.)
 * The `turtle.Turtle()` line will cause a white window to appear in front of the terminal window.
-You'll need to switch back to the terminal window to continue interacting with the Python prompt.
+Since you'll need to switch back to the terminal window to continue interacting with the Python prompt, you can close the white window.

 To verify that Atom is installed, run